Preponderous-Software/Ponder/README.md

 # Ponder

 ## Description

-Ponder is a library that assists with the development of software applications and plugins through the use of provided tools, services and specifications.
-Functionality that can be used in many areas has been abstracted out into usable frameworks.
+This library contains a collection of modules that assist with the development of console applications and Minecraft plugins.

 A [list of features](https://github.com/Preponderous-Software/Ponder/wiki/Features) is available on the wiki.